 We sell our products primarily through a direct sales force.
-As of March 31, 2013 our sales force was comprised of 83 sales representatives in North America, the European Union and Japan.
+As of June 30, 2013 our sales force was comprised of 85 sales representatives in North America, Europe, and Japan.
 We also sell our products in other countries through distributors.
 Our worldwide headquarters is located in Burlington, Massachusetts.
 Our international operations are headquartered in Sulzbach, Germany.
 We also have sales offices located in Tokyo, Japan; Mississauga, Canada; Madrid, Spain; and Milan, Italy.
-For the three months ended March 31, 2013 approximately 93% of our net sales were generated in markets in which we employ direct sales representatives.
+For the six months ended June 30, 2013 approximately 93% of our net sales were generated in markets in which we employ direct sales representatives.

-In recent years we have experienced comparatively greater success in product markets characterized by low or limited competition, for example the market valvulotome devices.
+Historically we have experienced comparatively greater success in niche product markets characterized by low or limited competition and higher product technology differentiation, for example the market for valvulotome devices.
 In the valvulotome market, we believe that we have been able to increase selling prices without compromising market share.
 There can be no assurance that we will not meet resistance to increased selling prices in the future.
-In contrast, we have experienced comparatively lesser success in highly competitive product markets such as prosthetic polyester and ePTFE grafts, where we face stronger competition from larger companies with greater resources.
-While we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive markets.
+In contrast, we have experienced comparatively lesser success in more competitive product markets where there is less product technology differentiation, such as prosthetic polyester and ePTFE grafts, where we face stronger competition from larger companies with greater resources.
+While there can be no assurance that we will be successful in more competitive and less differentiated markets, we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers.
+For example, in the biologic patch market, we have been able to increase our market share significantly, mainly through the conversion of competitor accounts to our vascular biologic patch.